JuliaPluto/static-export-template/README.md

 end
 ```

-Important to note:
+**Important to note:**

--   Place the Pkg commands and the imports in the same cell
+-   Place the Pkg commands and the imports in the same cell.
 -   You can use the same setup when running your notebook locally.
 Julia will re-use existing package installations, so this will only download and install packages the first time.

-In the future, Pluto will automate this process for you!
+_In the future, Pluto will automate this process for you!_ 🙈

 ### Homepage